 “Thinking local first”

-“Another important aspect to our business is the belief in fair pricing for the exceptional services and products provided by the local merchants, artisans, and craftspeople we work with.
+“Another important aspect of our business is the belief in fair pricing for the exceptional services and products provided by the local merchants, artisans, and craftspeople we work with.
 Our Athens team loves to travel and stays in authentic, family-run hotels when necessary.

 Emanuela Laguardia, HR & Culture Manager, Rome